How To Substitute Yarn In A Knitting Pattern (An Easy Guide)

 • Take the number of skeins required for the pattern and then find the length of one of those balls of yarn.

-• For example, your knitting instructions state 8 balls of yarn, with one ball measuring 100 metres.
+• For example, your knitting instructions state 8 balls of yarn, with one ball measuring 100 meters.

-• Next, multiply that individual length by the total number of balls required: 8 x 100 = 800 metres.
+• Next, multiply that individual length by the total number of balls required: 8 x 100 = 800 meters.

 knitting needles and yarn